-The salt mine received a lot of famous people from all over the world along the history such as: Nicholas Copernicous, Fryderyk Chopin, Karol Wojtyła, Bill Clinton among others.
+The salt mine received a lot of famous people from all over the world along with history such as Nicholas Copernicus, Fryderyk Chopin, Karol Wojtyła, Bill Clinton among others.

 Tours inside the Salt Mine

-Have you been in this place before?
+Have you been to this place before?
 What was the best for you when visiting the salt mine?

 We are sorry that this post was not useful for you!